dunst-project/dunst-project.org/content/documentation.md

 <dt id="default_icon"><code>default_icon</code></dt>
 <dd>

 <p>Sets the default icon of the notification, it should be a path or a name for a valid image.
-This does <b>not</b> override the icon that was sent with dunstify or another notification tool.</p>
+This does <b>not</b> override the icon that was sent with dunstify or another notification tool.
+Expansion of the argument is carried out using wordexp(3) with command substitution disabled.</p>

 </dd>
 <dt id="set_stack_tag"><code>set_stack_tag</code></dt>